btmannin5132/teach/projects.md

 The code for the arduino (and the html for the site) can be found [here:](https://github.com/btmannin5132/teach/tree/main/_static/assets/code/arduino/bt)

+If you are connected to the Arduino via WiFi, the app will show up here:
+<iframe src="_static/assets/code/arduino/bt/bt-app.html" width="100%" height="500" title="Arduino Web App"></iframe>

 Updating the code to both the html page, and the arduino code is a little annoying for further presets.
 If you would like to add your own presets, feel free to tinker first with the wifi server version found [here](https://github.com/btmannin5132/teach/tree/main/_static/assets/code/arduino)

 In this one, you will just connect to the Arduino using your Wi-Fi connections on your device, and then go to the address [198.162.4.1](http://192.168.4.1/) to access the webapp.
 Instructions for adding your own presets are in the code comments.